 This feature is only available for scenes including time-travel scenes.

-Add filters like saturation, distortion, contrast, and face blurring to your 360° image.
-Combine any filters and test them with the live preview.
-Click on the paintbrush icon next to the scene preview to open the filter settings.
+Add effects like face blurring to your 360° image.
+Click on the scene icon on the right side to open the scene settings with the effects.

 5.5 Exchange the scene image or sheet file

 To exchange the file of an existing scene or sheet, click on the two opposing arrows on the right of the scene preview.
 In the popup, browse your computer for a new photosphere or sheet file.